 Kerry Robinson is the executive director of the National Leadership Roundtable on Church Management which is dedicated to promoting excellence and best practices in the management, finances and human resource development of the Catholic Church in the U.S. The Leadership Roundtable exists to strengthen the temporal affairs of the Church by harnessing the expertise and resources of Catholic senior-level executives from all sectors (including the financial, corporate, governmental, philanthropic, charitable, judicial and educational) in service to the Church.

-Kerry is a member of the Raskob Foundation for Catholic Activities in Wilmington, Delaware and a member of the Board of Directors of FADICA (Foundations and Donors Interested in Catholic Activities).
+Kerry is a member of the Raskob Foundation for Catholic Activities in Wilmington, Delaware and FADICA (Foundations and Donors Interested in Catholic Activities) in Washington, D.C.

 She spent two years in London working for the Directory of Social Change, an organization dedicated to providing information and training for the nonprofit sector in the United Kingdom and Europe.

 In 1988 Kerry received a B.A. degree from Georgetown University, and in 1994 received an M.A.R. degree from Yale Divinity School, concentrating in ethics.
-She is a recipient of honorary doctorates from Misericordia University in Pennsylvania (2012); St Joseph College in Connecticut (2011); and the Jesuit School of Theology at Santa Clara University in California (2010) and has received the Hearts of the Community Award from the Apostles of the Sacred Heart (2011) and the Sapientia et Doctrina Award from the Graduate School of Religion and Religious Education at Fordham University (2009).
+She is a recipient of honorary doctorates from Saint Anselm College in New Hampshire (2013); Misericordia University in Pennsylvania (2012); St Joseph University in Connecticut (2011); and the Jesuit School of Theology at Santa Clara University in California (2010).
+She was honored with the Sapientia et Doctrina Award from the Graduate School of Religion and Religious Education at Fordham University (2009); with the Hearts of the Community Award from the Apostles of the Sacred Heart (2011); and was named the Lake Institute on Faith and Giving Distinguished Visitor at the Indiana University Lilly Family School of Philanthropy (2013).